-Objectives

-Issue / Pride Objective

-Image and character of Alsager town centre To create a distinctive character for the Town Centre that will inspire a sense of pride amongst local residents, workers and visitors.

-Character of Alsager 'the Village'

-Unfulfilled shopping potential and loss of trade to other Towns To maintain Alsager Town Centre as a vital and viable town centre area, with a variety of shops to meet the needs of the local residents, as well as a number of specialist shops and stalls that draw in visitors from further a field.
+Objectives Issue / Pride Objective Image and character of Alsager town centre To create a distinctive character for the Town Centre that will inspire a sense of pride amongst local residents, workers and visitors.
+Character of Alsager 'the Village' Unfulfilled shopping potential and loss of trade to other Towns To maintain Alsager Town Centre as a vital and viable town centre area, with a variety of Market shops to meet the needs of the local residents as well as a number of specialist shops and "Destination businesses" stalls that draw in visitors from further a field.
+Deficiencies in recreation, leisure and culture To support a good range of high quality, Civic Centre and other public buildings - appearance and fit for purpose? accessible, leisure, cultural and community facilities, to meet the needs of local residents, workers and visitors.

-Market

-"Destination businesses"

-Deficiencies in recreation, leisure and culture To support a good range of high quality, accessible, leisure, cultural and community facilities, to meet the needs of local residents, workers and visitors.

-Civic Centre and other public buildings - appearance and fit for purpose?

 Civic Centre - good location and well used

-Objectives Issue / Pride Objective Infrastructure - quality of roads and paving, pedestrian facilities, signage in and around To improve accessibility within the Town Centre for all pedestrians and cyclists and to town the Town Centre by pedestrians, cyclists and all other means of transport.
-Ageing population Natural environment - the Mere, Milton Park To provide an accessible, high quality, safe and town centre trees and planting and attractive public realm and new public Bank Corner Pub spaces that will form the heart of civic life.
-Fear of crime and anti-social behaviour To provide a well managed and safe Town Centre Pro-active community
+Issue / Pride Objective Infrastructure - quality of roads and paving, pedestrian facilities, signage in and around town To improve accessibility within the Town Centre for all pedestrians and cyclists and to the Town Centre by pedestrians, cyclists and Ageing population all other means of transport.
+Natural environment - the Mere, Milton Park and town centre trees and planting To provide an accessible, high quality, safe and attractive public realm and new public Bank Corner Pub spaces that will form the heart of civic life.
+Fear of crime and anti-social behaviour To provide a well managed and safe Town Pro-active community Centre.